|

 the state.
 The country is divided into 18 administrative provinces (aymak)

 and 3 municipal entities (hotuud).
+Lifestyle.

 The Mongols are shy by nature.
 They often hide their confusion or embarrassment